Charging Station Access Instructions

 Coordinate Charging

-Registered users have access to other users’ contact information and should use that to coordinate charging as needed.
+Registered users can access other users’ contact information and should use it to coordinate charging as needed.
 Also located in the Outlook group is a spreadsheet of everyone in the EV Owner Collaborative group.
-Listed in that spreadsheet you will find the license plate, make, model, and color of each vehicle registered in the program.
-If you have concerns or need to coordinate contact those people directly to work out solutions.
-If you have tried direct communication and not found resolution please contact Safety and Security.
+Listed in that spreadsheet, you will find the license plate, make, model, and color of each vehicle registered in the program.
+If you have concerns or need to coordinate, contact those people directly to work out solutions.
+If you have tried direct communication and not found a resolution, please contact Safety and Security.

 Contact